 A Story of Women's Resilience

-A documentary project highlighting women’s lives in the last 18 months.
+A documentary project highlighting women’s lives during the COVID-19 Pandemic 2022 – 2022

 Finding resilience in the most darkest of times.